kien/ctrlp.vim/readme.md

 * End the input string with a colon `:` followed by a command to execute it on the opening file(s):
 Use `:25` to jump to line 25.
 Use `:/any\:\ string` to jump to the first instance of `any: string`.
+Use `:+setf\ myfiletype|25` to set the filetype to myfiletype, then jump to line 25.
 Use `:difft` when opening multiple files to run `:difft` on the first 4 files.

 ## Basic Options